VibishnathanG/Project-01-EKS-TF-Ansible/README.md

 ## Overview 📚

-This project utilizes Amazon Elastic Kubernetes Service (EKS), Terraform, and Ansible to automate the deployment and management of infrastructure and applications.
+This project utilizes Amazon Elastic Kubernetes Service (EKS), Terraform, and Jenkins to automate the deployment and management of infrastructure and applications.

 ## Amazon Elastic Kubernetes Service (EKS) ☁️